-The vegetation found at the lower altitude of the park include pine and hemlock forests, while fir, juniper, birch and rhododendron, scrub and alpine plant communities are common at the higher altitude.
+The vegetation found at the lower altitude of the park includes pine and hemlock forests, while fir, juniper, birch, rhododendron, scrub, and alpine plant communities are common at the higher altitude.

 How to Get There?

 The most common ways to reach the park from Kathmandu are:

 - Flight to Lukia and two days walk